PaydayUK APR is a good place to start to differentiate their interest rates from other lenders.

 When it comes to short-term loans, the APR can be quite confusing.
-Because short term loans are, by their very nature, short, the APR can seem quite large.
+Because short term cash loans are, by their very nature, short, the APR can seem quite large.

 If you want to know how much you will be expected to repay over your loan term, many lenders have calculators on their websites.
 These will enable you to do this.
 Once your loan has been approved, you should also get a full breakdown of your repayment schedule.
 Including the total amount you will have to repay.